JoshBeveridge/clone-framework/README.md

 // Custom Variables ============================================================

-    // All available custom variables can be found at https://github.com/joshdrink/Clone/blob/dev/app/scss/core/_defaults.scss
+    // All available custom variables can be found [here](https://github.com/joshdrink/Clone/blob/dev/app/scss/core/_defaults.scss)

 // Include Clone ===============================================================

     @import "../node_modules/clone-design/app/scss/clone";
 ```

+### Namespacing

+Clone uses a `clone__` namespace for all of its classes and variables to avoid interfering with other libraries or the styling of your own unique elements.
+Classes are intended to be explicit and are contructed in the following manner:

+`.namespace__block-name--optional-modifier`

+A practical example of this nomenclature with 2 modifiers in use:

+`.clone__background--grey--transparent`

+- namespace: clone
+- block: background
+- modifiers: grey, transparent

+You can find a list of default variables [here](https://github.com/joshdrink/Clone/blob/dev/app/scss/core/_defaults.scss).

 ### Dependency Checklist